-We are independent of Jubii Europe N.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO) and other relevant independence regulations in the Netherlands.
-Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA).
+We are independent of Jubii Europe N.V. in accordance with the relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.